ledisdb/redis-failover/README.md

 ## Todo

 + Add check strategy, like if check failed N numbers in N seconds, we will do failover, etc...
-+ Add zookeeper or etcd, now redis-failover uses raft to select the leader and do monitoring and failover, but it's easy to support zookeeper or etcd.
++ Support zookeeper or etcd, now redis-failover uses raft to select the leader and do monitoring and failover, but it's easy to support zookeeper or etcd.
 + Integrate redis-failover into [xcodis](https://github.om/siddontang/xcodis) or even [codis](http://github.com/wandoulabs/codis).

 ## Feedback